AbdullahRandhawa/Pneumonia-Classification-Using-CNN-TransferLearning/README.md

 ---

+## 📦 Trained Models

+The trained model weights for this project are hosted as Kaggle Models. **This approach is taken because trained deep learning models often exceed GitHub's file size limits (25MB for web uploads, 100MB for direct `git push`, and 1GB free quota for Git LFS), making Kaggle a more suitable and accessible platform for sharing these larger assets.*

+The trained model weights for this project are hosted externally on Kaggle.
+For direct download links to each model, please refer to the dedicated [MODEL DOWNLOADS](MODELS.md) file in this repository.

+---

 ## 📈 Visualizations & Results

 The `visualizations/` folder contains key graphical insights into the models' performance, allowing for a direct comparison across different architectures: